 What I think of the Great Burn Wilderness Proposal and the option to put motorized vehicles in the Great Burn Proposed Wilderness.

-I am a 4th generation Montanan.
-Although I am an amateur, I have logged, farmed, fished, and hunted in Montana and Idaho and in the Great Burn proposed wilderness.
-I have also rode motorcycles and 4 wheelers and snow mobiles.
+I am a 4th generation Montanan who loves experiencing everything the great outdoors has to offer Although I am an amateur, I have logged, farmed, fished, and hunted in Montana and Idaho and in the Great Burn Proposed Wilderness.
+I have also ridden motorcycles and four-wheelers and snow mobiles.
 I have been a back packer since 6th grade when I hiked into Trail Lake with my boy scout troop from Superior, Montana.
-I have also snow shoed and back country skied in the Great Burn.
+I have also snow-shoed and back country skied in the Great Burn.
 I have experienced Montana from both sides of the wilderness and motorized vehicle issue.

-In the Lolo National Forest, the Nez Pierce National Forest, and in Missoula and Mineral County, we have many roads and trails for both trucks, 4 wheelers, motorcycles, and snow mobiles.
+The Lolo National Forest, the Nez Pierce National Forest, and the Missoula and Mineral Counties contain many roads and trails for trucks, four- wheelers, motorcycles, and snow mobiles.
 If you fly in an air plane over the Bitterroot Mountains, no matter how many times you fly over the Bitterroots and no matter how many directions you cross them, one thing is for sure: the only thing that has not been significantly altered by humans is a very small area called the Great Burn.
 Cities, farms, interstates, lumber mills, mines, airports, shopping centers, car lots, rail roads, logging roads, clear cuts, and forest roads combine to occupy the majority of the land.
-We need small areas such as the Great Burn to remind of us how the world used to be and how the relationship between humans and nature used to be.
-This was a time when humans could rely on living off the land by hunting because not very many humans existed, but lots of animals existed.
+We need small areas such as the Great Burn to remind of us how the world used to be,how the relationship between humans and nature used to be.

+Preserving the Great Burn would remind people of a time when humans could rely on living off the land by hunting, because animals were more numerous than humans.
 In 1900, the goal of humans was to tame and conquer nature and the wilderness.
-In 2014, we have accomplished that task The frontier and wilderness may be a lost tradition.
+We have accomplished that task.
+However, at the current rate of development, we now run the risk of our beloved frontier and wilderness becoming a lost tradition.
 I believe that preserving a small area like the Great Burn is like preserving the canary in the coal mine.
 We need to know what a healthy world looks like so we don't irreversibly destroy the very planet that we depend on for life, liberty, and the pursuit of happiness.

 In 1974 I hiked the Great Burn from Hoo Doo Pass to Goose Lake and encountered a mountain goat.
-In June 2014 I hiked form Hoo Doo Pass to Siamese Lakes, on that same trail, braving similar Bitterroot snow drifts that Meriweather Lewis feared as the most dangerous portion of the Lewis and Clark expedition in 1804.
-Bitterroot snow drifts that almost starved them and their horses to death, threatening to engulf them entirely.
+In June 2014 I hiked form Hoo Doo Pass to Siamese Lakes, on that same trail, braving similar Bitterroot snow drifts that Meriweather Lewis feared as the most dangerous portion of the Lewis and Clark expedition in 1804, by which they and their horses almost starved to death..
 I almost died too.
 Just like Lewis and Clark, I never saw another human, but I encountered what was probably that same mountain goat's off spring in the same spot on the state line trail at Hidden Lake not more than 15 yards from me.
-It seemed the goat had never seen another human because he stared at me the longest time before satisfying his curiosity, and proceeding on down the state line trail.
+It seemed the goat had never seen another human because he stared at me for the longest time before satisfying his curiosity, and proceeding on down the state line trail.